Portalum/Portalum.Zvt.EasyPay/README.md

 # Portalum.Zvt.EasyPay

-EasyPay allows you to start a payment at the payment terminal with the passing of the amount
+EasyPay allows you to start a payment at the payment terminal with the passing of the amount.<br>
+A log file is automatically created with all important information about the payment process `default-yyyyMMdd.log`.

 ![Portalum.Zvt.EasyPay](/doc/EasyPay.png)